andrewjhunt/logic-pro-scripter/README.md

 Unfortunately, there is no way to get text input from a user unless your user is prepared to edit a script.

+But then, Scripter is a simpler development environment than for creation of full plug-ins so expect some limitations.

 ### Fragility